MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/learning_goals.md

 - I can improve my GitHub skills.
 - Managing my time to meet deadlines.
 - Gaining more knowledge and confidence dealing with different people.

+### Vahab

+- Understand how to use real-world data to define problems and uncover insights.
+- Practice building models that help explain or solve real-world issues.
+- Learn to use Jupyter Notebooks effectively for data exploration and modeling.
+- Gain confidence in documenting, sharing, and communicating data science work clearly.